tomxp411/opcode-table-maker/CSV/Details65C816.md

 Perform a break interrupt.
 The exact behavior changes slightly, based on whether the CPU is in native or emulation mode. (e is 1 in emulation mode.)

+Since the Program Counter is incremented

 In emulation mode:

-1. .PC (Program Counter) is incremented by 2 bytes.
+1. .PC (Program Counter) is incremented by 1 byte.
 1. If the CPU is in Native mode, the Program Bank is pushed to the stack.
 1. .PC is pushed onto the stack.
 1. .P (flags) is pushed to the stack. (the **b** bit, bit 4, is set to 1.)